Posted on

 This project is organized by Transitions in collaboration with Journalismfund Europe and co-funded by the European Commission, Limelight Foundation, and Veronica Association.

-Our recent Design Thinking training in Sarajevo brought together journalists and media representatives from across the region to explore innovative solutions for real-world challenges in media.
-Over an intensive 1.5 days, participants dove into each phase of the design thinking process, with a particular focus on empathy and user-centered ideation.
+Our recent Design Thinking training in Sarajevo and Sofia brought together journalists and media representatives from across the region to immerse themselves in the Design Thinking process, uncovering new ways to better connect with their audiences and exploring innovative solutions to real-world challenges in media.

 Next Steps – Grant Opportunities